cympfh/cumin/src/spec/dict.md

 # Dictionary

-Dictionary is a value data which can have any fields with any types.
+Dictionary is a Value data which can have any fields with any types.
 It is denoted by quoting with `{{` and `}}`.

 ```rust,noplaypen